anhnguyendepocen/r-workshop-for-intermediate-sp2017/Rworkshop2-slides-sp2017.md

 Brief Intro to R Markdown (and R Presentation)
 ====================================
 **What is R Markdown?**<br>
-"R Markdown is a file format for making dynamic documents with R" <br>
+R markdown is a markup language (like LaTeX or HTML) for making dynamic documents with R<br>

-You can use R markdown to create documents with R code (and results) in HTML, PDF, and Word.<br>
+You can use R markdown to create (dynamic) documents with R code (and results) in HTML, PDF, and Word.<br>
 RStudio provides a nice integration with R Markdown.

 Brief Intro to R Markdown (and R Presentation)